Bowtie7114/SCP-Scientist-Starter/README.md

 ## Testing (May be in separate .md file depending on size) ##
 ### Accessibility ###
+The [Wave Accessibility](https://wave.webaim.org/) tool was used for testing at the end of development.
 ### Lighthouse ###

 ### Functional ###